-BT Local Business works with businesses to understand what the company needs, now and in the future.
+BT Local Business works with business owners to understand what the company needs, now and in the future.
 Whatever the business plans for, BT Local Business makes sure they have the tools to make it happen.

 The BT Local Business franchisee exclusively sells BT products and services in their territory.
 This will, for the most part, be telephone systems, lines and call services, eBusiness and broadband, mobile and networking services.

-BT Local Business is backed by BT, the largest provider of consumer fixed-line voice and broadband services in the UK, as well as being the UK’s largest mobile network operator and the country’s second largest pay-TV sports broadcaster.
+BT Local Business is backed by BT, the largest provider of consumer fixed-line voice and broadband services in the United Kingdom, as well as being the UK’s largest mobile network operator and the country’s second-largest pay-TV sports broadcaster.